hamiltonne/vocabulator/README.md

 **Notes:**

-Make a coffee while you wait - the program can take quite a while depending on the number of input files.
+Make a coffee while you wait!
+The program can take quite a while depending on the number of input files.

-For example, calculating Dicken's vocabulary through his extant corpus of works takes upwards of fifteen minutes on a reasonably decent computer (the result? ~19,000 words).
+For example: calculating Dicken's vocabulary via his extant corpus takes upwards of fifteen minutes on a reasonably decent computer (the result? ~19,000 words).

+Accuracy is around ~90%.

 **To-do:**
 1. Allow logging of statistics to file.